hsotoparada/DeepPhasePick/README.md

 The local archive needs to have the following commonly used structure: `archive/YY/NET/STA/CH`

 Here `YY` is year, `NET` is the network code, `STA` is the station code and `CH` is the channel code (e.g., HHZ.D) corresponding to the seismic streams.
-An example of archive data is included in `sample_data/archive`.
+An example of archived data is included in `sample_data/archive`.

 Alternatively, waveforms can be read from a local directory with no specific structure.
 For example using: